tanav-malhotra/cyberpatriot-scripts/README.md

 > IN CONNECTION WITH THE SCRIPTS OR THE USE OR OTHER DEALINGS
 > IN THE SCRIPTS.
 >
-> This script is licensed under the GNU General Public License v3.0 (GPL-3.0).
-You can freely use, modify, and distribute it under the terms of the GPL-3.0.
+> The scripts are licensed under the GNU General Public License v3.0 (GPL-3.0).
+You can freely use, modify, and distribute them under the terms of the GPL-3.0.
 For more details, please see the LICENSE file.